Optimizing Floors in First Price Auctions: an Empirical Study of Yahoo Advertising: Previous Literature

-There are not many empirical studies describing controlled experiments on reserve prices.
-Ostrovsky and Schwarz (2011) is one of the first large scale experiments measuring the impact of setting floors on Yahoo sponsored search auctions, which used a generalized second price auction mechanism to allocate and price advertisements.
-Reiley (2006) conducted an experiment to investigate the impact of reserve prices in a first price online auction for trading cards.
+There are not many empirical studies documenting controlled experiments on reserve prices. \cite{ostrovsky23} is one of the first large scale experiments measuring the impact of setting floors on Yahoo sponsored search auctions, which used a generalized second price auction mechanism to allocate and price advertisements. \cite{alcobendas16} uses the classical approaches developed by \cite{riley81} and \cite{myerson81} to set floors in online display advertising when Yahoo used a second price rule.
+However, as discussed in detail later on, the mechanics governing the impact of floors on first price auctions are very different. \cite{reiley06} conducted an experiment to investigate the impact of reserve prices in a first price online auction for trading cards.
 In line with auction theory, he found that floors reduce the probability of a sale and increase bids when they are present.
 We observed similar results in our study.
 Our work differs in that we optimize floors at scale and focus on online advertising, a multi-billion dollar business.

 There are several studies proposing different algorithms to set reserve prices.
 Some of them include an offline analysis with real auction data to validate results.
 However, they do not report details of a large scale implementation.
-There exists a rich algorithmic literature in second price auctions (e.g. Paes Leme et al. (2016), Mohri and Medina (2016), and Drutsa (2020)).
+There exists a vast algorithmic literature about second price auctions (e.g. \cite{Paes16}, \cite{mohri16}, and \cite{drutsa20}).
 However, there is no guarantee that floors optimized for second price auctions are effective in a first price environment.
 There are less work on first price.
-For instance, Feng et al. (2021) proposed an algorithm to set floors in first price auctions using a gradient-based algorithm.
-Our approach differs in several aspects: 1) We enclose different reserve price values in the bid request depending on the bidder's type, 2) Contractual agreements with DSPs prevent Yahoo from using intraday bid data to set floors.
-As a result, we cannot use online feedback algorithms to adjust floors during the day.
+For instance, \cite{feng21} proposed an algorithm to set floors in first price auctions using a gradient-based algorithm.
+Our approach differs in several aspects: 1) We enclose different reserve price values in the bid request depending on the bidder's type, 2) Contractual agreements with large bidders typically prevent ad exchanges from using intraday bid data to set floors.
+As a result, online feedback algorithms cannot be used to adjust floors during the day.

-The rest of the paper is organized as follows.
-Section 2 highlights details about the impact of reserve prices in first price auctions.
-Section 3 describes the model and adds some comments about the product implementation.
-Section 4 reports results.
-Finally, section 5 concludes.